CrystallizeAPI/node-service-api-request-handlers/README.md

 There are 2 handlers to handle payment with Montonio.

-The first handler is to manage the creation of the the Link:
+The first handler is to manage the creation of the Link:

 ```typescript
 await handleMontonioCreatePaymentLinkRequestPayload(validatePayload(payload, montonioCreatePaymentLinkPayload), {